ryyHardy/ryyHardy/README.md

 - [**Text-to-Minecraft**](https://github.com/ryyHardy/text-to-minecraft): A Minecraft bot that uses AI to build large structures in seconds based on user prompts.
 - [**DevDucks**](https://github.com/ryyHardy/dev-ducks): A VSCode extension concept (and [hackathon project](https://devpost.com/software/social-ducky?ref_content=my-projects-tab&ref_feature=my_projects)) which displays a chat panel in the active window, like a Twitch stream, populated with imaginary chatters that comment on your code as you type.
   - I was responsible for the FastAPI backend and the AI chat it provides.
-- [**Frontend Mentor Challenges**](https://www.frontendmentor.io/profile/ryyHardy): My favorite platform to practice frontend skills.
-It is closer to actual frontend develpment because users have to implement code to match provided designs and specifications.
-My submissions are all in repositories and they can also be found on the site itself.
+- [**Frontend Mentor Challenges**](https://www.frontendmentor.io/profile/ryyHardy): My favorite platform to practice frontend skills in a realistic way.
+The repositories for my solutions have `fm-` in front of their names.

 <!---
 ryyHardy/ryyHardy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.